Multiple change-point detection for Poisson point processes: Simulation study

-\SR{}{ The Hausdorff distance gives a synthetic measure of the proximity between the estimated change-points $\widehat{\taubf}$ and the true ones $\taubf$.
+The Hausdorff distance gives a synthetic measure of the proximity between the estimated change-points $\widehat{\taubf}$ and the true ones $\taubf$.
 To better illustrate the accuracy of the position of the estimated change-points, for a given configuration $(\lambdabar, \lambda_R)$, we gather all the detected change-points resulting from the $B=100$ simulations.
-Figure \ref{fig:simPP-HistTau} displays the distribution of the estimated locations for three configurations, chosen according the results displayed in Figure \ref{fig:simPP-HausL2cum} (left): $\lambdabar=56, \lambda_R = 6$ (hard setting), $\lambdabar=100, \lambda_R = 8$ (intermediate setting), $\lambdabar=316, \lambda_R = 11$ (easy setting).
-The figure shows how the estimated $\widehat{\tau}_k$ concentrates around the true $\tau_k$ as the signal becomes more contrasted. \\ Note that the simulation procedure includes the selection of the number of segments $K$, so the different simulations do not provide the same number of estimated change-points $\widehat{\tau}_k$, which explains why the total number of estimated change-points varies from one configuration to another. }
+Figure \ref{fig:simPP-HistTau} displays the distribution of the estimated locations for three configurations, chosen according the results displayed in Figure \ref{fig:simPP-HausL2cum} (center): $\lambdabar=56, \lambda_R = 6$ (hard setting), $\lambdabar=100, \lambda_R = 8$ (intermediate setting), $\lambdabar=316, \lambda_R = 11$ (easy setting).
+The figure shows how the estimated $\widehat{\tau}_k$ concentrates around the true $\tau_k$ as the signal becomes more contrasted. \\ {When $\lambda_R=1$, the actual number of segments is equal to 1, so we do not show the Hausdorff distance in Figure 1 in this case.
+However, this configuration remains interesting in terms of the proportion of false alarms, i.e., when the estimated number of segments $\widehat{K}$ is greater than one.
+This proportion is fairly stable in relation to the average signal: for the seven values of $\lambdabar$ (ranging from 32 to 1000), we obtain false alarm proportions between $7\%$ and $16\%$ (mean = $13.1\%$, median = $14\%$), with no systematic trend.}\\ Note that the simulation procedure includes the selection of the number of segments $K$, so the different simulations do not provide the same number of estimated change-points $\widehat{\tau}_k$, which explains why the total number of estimated change-points varies from one configuration to another.

-\paragraph{Estimation of the intensity function.} The right panel of Figure \ref{fig:simPP-HausL2cum} represents the mean relative $\ell_2$ distance between the true and the estimated cumulated intensity function, as a function of the ratio $\lambda_R$.
+\paragraph{Estimation of the intensity function} The right panel of Figure \ref{fig:simPP-HausL2cum} represents the mean relative $\ell_2$ distance between the true and the estimated cumulated intensity function, as a function of the ratio $\lambda_R$.
 It shows that the estimation of the cumulated intensity function $\Lambda$ improves as the mean intensity $\lambdabar$ increases.
 More interestingly, the ratio $\lambda_R$ does not seem to strongly affect the accuracy of $\widehat{\Lambda}$.
 A possible explanation is that although a strong contrast between the intensity of neighboring segments gives better localization of the change-points, even a small error in the change-point location induces a high error in terms of $\lambda(t)$ or $\Lambda(t)$.